Financial education: giving the right message at the right time

 People are worried about Covid-19.
 They’re also worried about what it means for their finances, savings, and their pensions.
+In fact 9 in 10 UK adults - that's 47 million of us - don't find it easy to talk about money, or don't even discuss it at all Footnote 1.

 A large number of people today will only have investments through their pensions.
 With little knowledge and experience of the subject, they will be concerned about the current situation.

 We know from previous research that financial wellbeing can have a tremendous impact on mental health.
 At a time like now when mental health is already under a considerable strain, it has never been more important to make sure we communicate well with our customers.
+Financial wellbeing is about feeling secure and in control.
+It is knowing that you can pay the bills today, can deal with the unexpected, and are on track for a healthy financial future.

 The right messages, for the right audience, at the right time and don’t be afraid